philippe-grenet/philippe-grenet.github.io/_posts/2016-06-11-zsh-prompt.md

 date: 2016-06-11
 ---

-I switched from `bash` to `zsh` a few years ago and I am never looking back.
+I switched from `bash` to `zsh` a few years ago and I am never looking back!
 It has awesome tab completion: for example `cd doc/sh/pl` becomes `cd Documents/shared/planning`.
 It also expands git commands and branches, environment variables and other things.
 It has extended file globbing which